-A succession of roadshows nationally and internationally, events and FAM trips is intended to mark the festivity.
+A succession of roadshows nationally and internationally, events, and FAM trips are intended to mark the festivity.
 According to Capt.
-Swadesh Kumar, President of Adventure Tour Operator Association of India, the aim is to boost adventure travel in India in next two years.
+Swadesh Kumar, President of the Adventure Tour Operator Association of India, the aim is to boost adventure travel in India in the next two years.

-Ministry of Tourism (MoT) has received a wish list by ATOAI which includes ‘India Adventure Summit’ in April 2018, ATTA – AdventureNext in Panchmarhi, MP in December 2018.
-Plans are being made by association to bid for PATA Adventure Travel Mart and Conference in India to be held at Assam in February 2019.
+The Ministry of Tourism (MoT) has received a wish list from ATOAI which includes the ‘India Adventure Summit’ in April 2018, and ATTA – AdventureNext in Panchmarhi, MP in December 2018.
+Plans are being made by the association to bid for the PATA Adventure Travel Mart and Conference in India to be held at Assam in February 2019.

-It is expected that states like Tamil Nadu, who show up less in the map of Adventure tourism, will get a leap because of the increasing opportunities.
+It is expected that states like Tamil Nadu, which show up less on the map of Adventure tourism, will get a leap because of the increasing opportunities.
 This will surely render them to come up as adventure tourism destinations.

-Ad interim, it is predicted that travel and tourism market in India will grow with compound annual growth rate of around 7.23 pc during 2016-2021.
-The reason for growth being increasing trend of wellness and medical, rising number of online bookings and adventure tourism in the nation.
+In ad interim, it is predicted that the travel and tourism market in India will grow with a compound annual growth rate of around 7.23 pc during 2016-2021.
+The reason for the growth is the increasing trend of wellness and medicine, the rising number of online bookings, and adventure tourism in the nation.